How to Stop Comparing Yourself to Others

 Understanding why you compare helps you fight it.

-Comparison is often an identity problem.
-If you were rooted in your worth — in who God says you are — you would not need to measure yourself against others.
+2. We lack a secure identity.
+When you do not know who you are, you look to others to find out.
+Comparison is often an identity problem — and it feeds self-doubt.
+If you were rooted in your worth in Christ, you would not need to measure yourself against others.

+4. We confuse comparison with motivation.
+You tell yourself comparison pushes you to be better.
 Sometimes it does.
-But more often, it discourages rather than motivates.
+More often it discourages.
 Healthy inspiration looks up and says, "I can do that too."
-Unhealthy comparison looks up and says, "I will never be enough."
+Unhealthy comparison says, "I will never be enough."

 What the Bible Says About Comparison